Bashaar-Naik/Deepfake-Detection-Plugin-Chrome-Extension/README.md

 ## 📦 Installation
 1. Backend Setup (The Brain)

-  Clone this repository
+  -**Clone this repository
-  Go to deepfake-backend and run the server_master.py file.
+  -**Go to deepfake-backend and run the server_master.py file.

 2. Extension Installation